decarlof/mic_tools/README.rst

 Convert
 =======

-* Reads 2-ID-E and Bio Nano Probe data and converts in a stack of tiff or hdf files
+* Reads 2-ID-E and Bio Nano Probe data and converts in a stack of tiff or in a single hdf file
-* The hdf files are tomographic data exchange formatted and directly loadable in tomopy with `rec.py <https://github.com/decarlof/util/tree/master/recon>`_
+* The hdf file is `tomographic data exchange <https://dxfile.readthedocs.io/en/latest/source/xraytomo.html>`_ formatted and directly loadable in tomopy with `rec.py <https://github.com/decarlof/util/tree/master/recon>`_
 * Tested with `2-ID-E data <https://anl.box.com/s/qinted32vyrcnjyt7tzs3cx6kreeud3m>`_